Arksine/katapult/README.md

   [candlelight](https://github.com/candle-usb/candleLight_fw), such as a [Canable](https://canable.io/).
 Alternatively, a device that supports Klipper's USB-CAN bridge mode works well.
-- The BTT U2C v2.1 CAN peripheral does not work with CanBoot.
-The device fails when large data transfers are requested.
+- The BTT U2C v2.1 CAN device does not consistently work with CanBoot.
+On some systems (anecodotally the Raspberry Pi 4) the device fails when large data transfers are requested.
 Note that this problem may also lead to Klipper to shutdowns.
-Avoid this device until BTT has resolved the problem.
+This device *may* work depending on your hardware setup, however tread carefully.
-- If using a MCP2515 CAN Device (ie: Waveshare RS485 CAN HAT) it is possible that packets will be dropped when reading flash back from the node during the verification process.
+- If using a MCP2515 CAN device (ie: Waveshare RS485 CAN HAT) it is possible that packets will be dropped when reading flash back from the node during the verification process.
 That said, I have successfully tested the 12 MHz Crystal variant with the